mirage/ocaml-matrix/README.md

 # Ocaml matrix

 This project's goal is to have a server for the protocole matrix.
-Be aware that it is a huge WIP and none of it should be considered definitive nor finished
+Please, be aware that it is a WIP

 It is separated in several parts:
 - json_encoding is a library used for the encoding of the endpoints in ocaml